restic/restic/doc/design.rst

    same repository, an attacker will get access to the backup data of every host.
    Note that since the local encryption key gives access to the master key, a password change will not prevent this.
-Changing the master key can currently be done using the ``copy`` command, which moves the data into a new repository with a new master key, or by making a completely new repository and new backup.
+Changing the master key can currently only be done using the ``copy`` command, which moves the data into a new repository with a new master key, or by making a completely new repository and new backup.